joaovsimplicio/joaovsimplicio/README.md

 ### Hello World! 😎✌🏻
-- 💻 My name is João Vitor
+- 💻 My name is João Vitor, I am from Brazil - sp, and and I'm just a young programmer!
 - 💬 Math and Programming student
 - 🧑‍💻 Data Science
+##
+😁 Since you're here, take the opportunity to get to know some of my projects that I've learned to develop!! 🥳
 ##
 <div>
 <p>